1002 Station St and 250-310 Prior St - New St. Paul's Hospital (text amendment)

 I live at 1255 Main St. This condo tower is directly north of the sky train station opposite Thornton Park.
 I am interested in the noise impact of the proposed helipad and the frequency of its anticipated use.
 What data do you have about this?
 I have examined the FSR drawings, including the roof drawing showing the location of the helipad.
 Is this the main hospital building?
 I can't tell the orientation of the drawing.
 Will the helipad be on the west side or the east side?
 Near Station St. or near the Trillium playing fields?
 It seems to me that locating the helipad close to the Trillium playing fields would create the least noise pollution for nearby residential buildings.
 Devon K, 1255 Main St.

-Devon K asked over 2 years ago
+Devon K asked about 3 years ago

 Based on similar urban hospital heliport operations data, we expect average flights per week would be in the range of 4 daytime and 1 nighttime (between 10pm-6am).
 A flight includes arrival and departure.